Code-Institute-Submissions/MS1_gladahojen/README.md

     https://www.w3schools.com/bootstrap/bootstrap_carousel.asp
     said that the code used to activate the carousel is *data-ride="carousel"* Change the code.
 Carousel works.

+    Even though all photos in the carousel have the same height, an extra space is created underneath the image befor Tires_bw.jpg and tools_bw.jpg.
+This makes the scetion below move up and down when it changes image.
+Manage to change the background-color, but haven't figured out how to get rid of the extra space.
+Maybe a "marign-bottom"...?

 Image sizeing - Googled "change image size css"
     https://stackoverflow.com/questions/15685666/changing-image-sizes-proportionally-using-css